damirpolat/aslib-dashboard/README.md

 Run dash.R or build a Docker container from container directory.

-app.R contains basic app version of the same app.
+app.R contains old app UI.
 Use dash instead.